-Testaccio’s new, modern market replaced the old, covered one last year, something that’s caused a lot of controversy — in no small part because the vendors now have to pay much higher rents.
+Testaccio’s new, modern market replaced the old, covered one back in 2012.
+Even now, seven years later, this continues to cause a lot of controversy — in no small part because the vendors now have to pay much higher rents.
 Weigh in on the debate yourself by exploring the market.
 It’s covered in glass, so on a rainy day, you’ll feel dry… but not claustrophobic.

 As well as watching all the local nonnas go about their morning food shopping, don’t miss 20MQ, a tiny, quirky decor shop, or Elle Effe, a beautifully-edited boutique of high-end women’s clothes.

 (More about the market, and Testaccio, in my piece for Travel + Leisure).

 11am: Hit up the MACRO, a museum in a slaughter-house

 Right around the corner from the market is the MACRO Testaccio.
 One of Rome’s coolest spots, it’s a contemporary art museum… in a 19th-century slaughterhouse.
 (Testaccio used to be the center for, well, butchery in Rome, which is why the cucina povera tradition, including eating offal, remains so popular in the neighborhood).

 It’s also (mostly) indoors.
 Wander around to explore a side of Italy’s art scene you don’t get at the Vatican, and make sure to look up: Those are meat hooks above you.

 12:30pm.
 Lunch at Da Bucatino.